 Chances are you are thinking of a hospital or maybe a laboratory.
 White coats, squeaky clean surfaces.
 A vague smell of cleaning chemicals.
 That clinical feeling.

 While we prefer to keep the illusion that we can control the mess, we nonetheless thrive with at least a little of it.
-It’s the things that give a place identity because it has elements for us to reflect in.
+It’s the thing that gives a place identity because it has elements for us to reflect on.
 To feel connected to.
 Attach memories to.
-We can recognise our personal spaces – say our homes – by the fact that we get to choose the mess.
+We can recognise our personal spaces—say our homes—by the fact that we get to choose the mess.
 We decide the amount and the location and the shape of the mess.
 This makes a place personal.

-If we give up the right to have an influence and have a say in the mess of our environments, that’s when they become clinical and can’t provide anything for us to grab a hold of or to reflect in or relate to.
-Then they become reduced to a representation of moral – that is sanitary – prescriptions.
+If we give up the right to have an influence and have a say in the mess of our environments, that’s when they become clinical and can’t provide anything for us to grab a hold of or to reflect on or relate to.
+Then they become reduced to a representation of moral—that is sanitary—prescriptions.

 So in responding to the corona virus, how many benches to remove from the park?
 How many toys to remove from the kindergarten?
 Obviously there is no magic answer.
 But it’s worth keeping in mind that attachment to places comes from messiness and that to lose these attachments would affect our wellbeing in our environments.
 Especially with prospects of living with restrictions for a long time, the challenge for designers and others is to ensure that we still feel welcome in all of our everyday environments and that they remain interesting to us.